Margaret Baird1

 M, #24286, b.
 February 1770, d.
 8 September 1846

-Sir Archibald Kennedy, 1st Marquess of Ailsa was born in February 1770.1 He was the son of Captain Archibald Kennedy, 11th Earl of Cassillis and Anne Watts.1 He married Margaret Erskine, daughter of John Erskine and Mary Baird, on 1 June 1793 at Dun, Angus, Scotland.1 He died on 8 September 1846 at age 76 at St. Margaret's, Isleworth, Middlesex, England.1 He was buried at Dun, Angus, Scotland.1 His will (dated 11 September 1843) was probated in November 1846, at £160,000.1
+Archibald Kennedy, 1st Marquess of Ailsa was born in February 1770.1 He was the son of Captain Archibald Kennedy, 11th Earl of Cassillis and Anne Watts.1 He married Margaret Erskine, daughter of John Erskine and Mary Baird, on 1 June 1793 at Dun, Angus, ScotlandG.1 He died on 8 September 1846 at age 76 at St. Margaret's, Isleworth, London, EnglandG.1 He was buried at Dun, Angus, ScotlandG.1 His will (dated 11 September 1843) was proven (by probate) in November 1846, at £160,000.1

-Children of Sir Archibald Kennedy, 1st Marquess of Ailsa and Margaret Erskine
+Children of Archibald Kennedy, 1st Marquess of Ailsa and Margaret Erskine

 Citations